-The reason why you shouldn’t choose the Custom method instead of the Quick one is because it gets too advanced, and if you don’t know exactly what you’re doing, you might damage things.
+The reason why you shouldn’t choose the Custom method instead of the Quick one is that it gets too advanced, and if you don’t know exactly what you’re doing, you might damage things.

-You should make backups on a regular basis, especially after you added a new page or post, or made modifications to your site, and the database should always be backed up along with all your files, either through a plugin or manually.
+You should make backups on a regular basis, especially after you add a new page or post, or make modifications to your site.
+And the database should always be backed up along with all your files, either through a plugin or manually.

 Hope you found this post useful!
 If you have any questions or just want to share something with us, please drop a comment!